Friday, June 26, 2009

 Trade only the best setups to increase your odds.
 I do recommend the use of stop losses above key resistance areas due to the fact that losing short positions can cause serious damage if left unattended.

-Short Setups---
+---Short Setups---

-POTENTIAL short setup that I found over the weekend:
+Here are some POTENTIAL short setup that I found over the weekend: